-The At the same time they send the proposal to and the opinions.
+The puts forward a legislative proposal and sends it to the and the At the same time they send the proposal to and the opinions.
 The proposal goes into the first reading in the and the Both the institutions can adopt, amend or refuse the proposal.
-If the amends the proposal, it must be accepted also by the If the amends the proposal, it goes into the second reading.
+If the amends the proposal, it must be accepted also by the If the $\ldots$ amends the proposal, it goes into the second reading.
 In the second reading both the institutions decide again about the amended proposal.
 If they cannot approve the new legislation, a Members of the This procedure is now used in more than% of legislative decisions.
 COMMISSION proposes legislation COUNCIL PARLIAMENT